dusanmsk/zigbee2udp/README.md

 ... and you will receive livingroom temperature as analog value.

 # TODO

-- prepare zibgee data dir in tmpfs (because sdcard) and handle synchronization with persistent space
-- prepare scripts for run in pairing mode
-- find how to use friendly naming feature and do not lost any informations during rsyncing to tmpfs

 - document digital inputs
 - implement bi-directional communication (to control zigbee devices from loxone)